-Moreover, the values of $n_{skk}$ oscillates in between positive to negative values with the increasing values of $n_s$ and $\phi$ as $n_{skk}$ represents the second harmonics of scalar power spectrum.
-Hence at $\phi_{nskm}$, the value of $n_{skk}$ is found to be zero (refer to the previous figure).
-Due to this fact, points corresponding to the data on $\phi-n_{skk}$ plot are shifted towards minimum negative side (in fact the upper bound of the BICEP2's data point reaches the minimum negative position).
+Moreover, the values of $n_{skk}$ oscillate in between positive to negative values with the increasing values of $n_s$ and $\phi$ as $n_{skk}$ represents the second harmonics of scalar power spectrum.
+Hence at $\phi_{nskm}$, the value of $n_{skk}$ is found to be zero (refer to the Fig.\ref{fig8} and Fig.\ref{fig9}).
+Due to this fact, points corresponding to the data on $\phi-n_{skk}$ plot are shifted towards minimum negative side.

-Thus, our model could predict all conventional observables of the slow-roll approximation of inflation corresponding to the different experimental bounds of the tensor-to-scalar ratio $r$ as well as to the Planck's precise experimental value of scalar spectral index $n_s$ as mentioned above.
+Thus, our model could predict all conventional observables of the slow-roll approximation of inflation corresponding to the experimental bounds of the tensor-to-scalar ratio $r$ as well as to the Planck's precise experimental value of scalar spectral index $n_s$ as mentioned above.
 The corresponding predicted values of the inflaton field $\phi$ are found to be same for all observables.